sambellows/sambellows.github.io/_projects/image_method_animations.md

 layout: page
 title: image source methods
 description:
-img: assets/img/animations/point_source_directivity.gif
+img: assets/img/animations/image_source_intro.gif
 importance: 4
 category: animations
 ---

 One method for determing the radiated sound field interacting with boundaries is by using image source techniques.
 Image source methods judiciously place "fictitous" sources outside the domain to create the desired boundary conditions.
 For example, to model the effects of a single, rigid-walled boundary, one can place an image source an equal distance from the boundary as the original source.
-There supposition
+Superposing both waves gives the desired field.

 <div class="row">